The Pros and Cons of Owning a Chick-fil-A Franchise

 The Cons

 If the opportunity sounds too good to be true so far, here are a few considerations to keep in mind.
 First off, Chick-fil-A is extremely competitive to be accepted into.
-As of 2019, approximately 60,000 potential franchisees apply for business ownership with the brand each year; only 1% of these applicants are approved.
+As of 2019, approximately 60,000 potential franchisees apply for ownership of a Chick-fil-A franchise each year; only 1% of these applicants are approved.

 And while the investment is one of the cheapest in the business, Chick-fil-A charges a 15% royalty and takes 50% of all profits for franchisees.
 This is a much steeper structure than other quick-service brands, which typically range around 4% to 6%

-There is also less control involved with opening a Chick-fil-A. For selected operators, the brand manages the majority of the startup process, such as selecting the restaurant site and distributing necessary equipment rentals.
+There is also less control involved with opening a Chick-fil-A franchise.
+For selected operators, the brand manages the majority of the startup process, such as selecting the restaurant site and distributing necessary equipment rentals.

 While the benefits of a Chick-fil-A franchise are certainly undeniable, ownership is not without its hurdles.
 Aspiring franchisees should carefully weigh these pros and cons before taking the plunge into buying the franchise.